-Areola reduction is a simple procedure that is most often combined with other breast-related cosmetic surgeries.
+Areola reduction is a surgical procedure that is most often combined with other breast-related cosmetic surgeries.
 The surgery is performed on an outpatient basis under local or general anaesthesia.
-Your surgeon makes a small incision in the area and removes the extrapigmented area, which involves removing a thin layer of skin.
+Your surgical practitioner makes a small incision in the area and removes the extra-pigmented area, which involves removing a thin layer of skin.
 The incision is then closed with sutures.

 What are the risks of areola reduction?

 As with any surgery, areola reduction may involve certain risks and complications which include infection, allergy, and accumulation of blood, cellular fluid or pus in the site of incision.